davoszabo/devops-test/README.md

 Provision VM via Terraform is supported.
 Currently only these providers present:
 - Proxmox (cloud-init)

+  The [CLOUD INIT QUIDE](CLOUD_INIT_QUIDE.md) leads you how to create the Debian 11 cloud-init template for Proxmox.

 Command for provision via Terraform:
 ```
 ansible-playbook playbooks/terraform_provision.yaml